Explainer: Who pays Trump's tariffs, China or U.S. customers and companies?

 Importers also have to post payment guarantees, or import bonds, with customs.
 The costs of these bonds have risen with tariffs, an additional burden on U.S.-based firms importing goods from China.

 Chinese suppliers do shoulder some of the cost of U.S. tariffs in indirect ways.
-Exporters sometimes, for instance, are forced to offer U.S. importers a discount to help defray the costs of higher U.S. duties.
-Chinese companies might also lose business if U.S. importers find another tariff-free source of the same goods outside China.
+Exporters sometimes, for instance, may offer U.S. importers a discount to help defray the costs of higher U.S. duties and maintain their contracts and market share.

+Chinese companies might lose business if U.S. importers find cheaper, tariff-free sources of the same goods outside China.

 And outside of tariffs, the Trump administration’s decision to add China’s Huawei, the world’s largest telecoms equipment maker, to a trade blacklist, has hit that company hard.